Toshkivka

+Toshkivka (Тошківка; Тошковка) is a rural settlement in Sievierodonetsk Raion, Luhansk Oblast, eastern Ukraine.
+It is located at about 30 km west-north-west from the centre of Luhansk.
+Population: Since June 2022, it has been occupied by Russia, which claims it as part of the Luhansk People's Republic.

 History

 On 12 June 2022, during the 2022 Russian invasion of Ukraine, Russian forces claimed to have seized control over the settlement.
-On 21 June, the Ukraine admitted that it had lost control over Toshkivka, claiming that it was only conquered on 20 June.
+On 21 June 2022, Ukraine admitted that it had lost control over Toshkivka, claiming that it was only conquered on 20 June.
 The town has practically ceased to exist due to heavy bombing, which led to the destruction of all buildings in the settlement.

 Demographics

 Native language distribution as of the Ukrainian Census of 2001: